Ansontheprogrammer/timeless-website/README.md

 ]
 ```

-Then you can set your CORS using this command (With file 'cors.json' created)
+Then you can set your CORS with the 'gs' storage link (Found in Firebase Storage Console) using this command.
+(With file 'cors.json' created)
 ```
-gsutil cors set cors.json gs://timeless-app-607e3.appspot.com
+gsutil cors set cors.json gs://APP-STORAGE.com
 ```

 ### Firebase